-In addition to lathes Beling & Lübke also make a range of utterly conventional small horizontal milling machine - and a range of beautifully constructed and ingenious miniature cylindrical grinders.
-The latter were notable for the table drive system - illustrated by cross-sectional drawing at the bottom of this page - that employed steel bands passing over a heart-shaped curve.
+In addition to lathes, Beling & Lübke also make a range of utterly conventional - but beautifully-constructed - small horizontal and vertical milling machines together with a variety of ingenious designed miniature cylindrical grinders.
+One of the latter type was notable for its table drive system - illustrated by cross-sectional drawing at the bottom of this page - that employed steel bands passing over a heart-shaped curve.
 With this system it was possible for the operator to vary the table stroke whilst the machine was running.
 If you have a Beling & Lübke machine tool of any kind, or further information about the company, the writer would be pleased to hear from you.

 A catalogue page from the period 1900 to 1914 showing a simple plain-turning lathe (available with centre heights of 105, 125 and 155 mm and with a self-contained drive system) and a small vertical milling machine with the benefit of quill feed to the head.